qinheinfo/Canada_inflation/README.md

 ## Statement on LLM usage

-ChatGPT 3.5 was used to help structure data modelling.
+ChatGPT 3.5 was used to help structure, grammer and proofreading.